swaroopsm/doattend/README.md

 ## Usage

-Doattend provides a rails generator that gets you started quikly.
+Doattend provides a rails generator that gets you started quickly.
 Run the following generator to generate config/doattend.yml

 		$ rails g doattend:install -e YOUR_DOATTEND_EVENT_ID -k YOUR_DOATTEND_API_KEY

-If you are not using Rails you can use require to include it:
+#####If you are not using Rails you can use require to include it:
 		$ require "doattend"

 ## Getting Started